Prophecy: Child of Earth

 Prophecy: Child of Earth is a fantasy novel by American writer Elizabeth Haydon, first published in 2000 by Tor Books.
-It is the second book in The Symphony of Ages.
+It is the second book in The Symphony of Ages series.
 In it, Rhapsody, Grunthor and Achmed work to find a place in the new world.

 Plot summary

 Rhapsody travels with Ashe to deliver a dragon's claw, long ago hidden among the treasures of Ylorc, for fear of the dragon's wreaking vengeance upon those who would keep her claw from her.
 On the journey, Ashe and Rhapsody develop a degree of comfort with one another, punctuated by arguments.
 Upon their arrival, Rhapsody finds the dragon surprisingly friendly, and she stays for several days before departing.
 Meanwhile, in the halls of Ylorc, Grunthor and Achmed discover a hidden tunnel, leading to the Loritorium: the unfinished masterpiece of Ylorc's builder, centuries past.
 To their surprise, Gruthor and Achmed are confronted by a Dhracian as they investigate: one of the last of a near-legendary race, to which Achmed owes half his heritage.
 The Dhracian, who calls herself the Grandmother, instructs Achmed and Grunthor to return with Rhapsody.

 Rhapsody, after leaving the dragon's cave, travels to Tyrian, the forest home to the Lirin, so that she can meet and train with the former bearer of her elemental blade, Daystar Clarion.
 While in training, she sees a horrific vision of the world engulfed in blood after the death of the Patriarch, leader of one of the two major human religions.
 Rhapsody journeys to Sepulvarta, home of the Patriarch, and successfully defends the Patriarch against an attack by a F'Dor demon and his minion, the Rakshas.
 She then travels back to Ylorc, where Grunthor and Achmed lead her to the Grandmother.
 The Grandmother tells them of the Dhracian colony that had lived in the mountains of Ylorc for centuries, destroyed by the same saboteur who murdered the inhabitants of the Loritorium.
 She also shows them the treasure the Dhracian colony was founded to protect: the sleeping Child of Earth, whose second rib can be used as a key to open the Vault of the Underworld imprisoning most of the F'Dor.
 The Child of Earth's sleep is restless, rocked with prophetic nightmares, but Rhapsody is unable to help.